MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/trial-signup.md

 At any time before the trial expires, you can purchase a license and [convert the trial to production](convert-trial-to-paid.md).

 > [!NOTE]
 > If you cannot set up a trial, your organization might have corporate policies that prevent self-service trials.
-Contact your IT organization or your Azure Active Directory admin to [set up a 30-day trial](trial-faq.md#can-i-access-the-previous-30-day-trial).
+Contact your IT organization or your Microsoft Entra ID admin to [set up a 30-day trial](trial-faq.md#can-i-access-the-previous-30-day-trial).

 ## What to try